 That totally psyched me out.
 We had already lost one of the pupils in our group (after five minutes on the regulator, he said it wasn’t for him and left).
 I thought I’d be okay now that I was past the first dive but, actually, the hardest part was yet to come.

 That night, Peter and I spent the evening ploughing through five units in the PADI course book.
 I paused at the various lists of practical tests.
 Usually, they would be spread over four or five days – I’d have one morning.
-The knot in my stomach tightened but even then my conviction that I would pass remained strong.
+The knot in my stomach tightened but even then my conviction that I would pass remained firm.

 Day 2 started at 8.30am.
 We did two hours of theory work and learned how to assemble and disassemble all our scuba gear.
 Then, we began the practical tests.